decentraland/documentation/content/creator/quests/client.md

 )
 ```

-Or the three action types:
+Or all three action types:

 ```ts
 import { initActionsTracker } from '@dcl/quests-client/dist/systemHelpers'